NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 We recommend the following general guidelines for using the programming environment modules:

 - Do not purge all modules; rather, use the default module environment provided at the time of login, and modify it.
-- Do not swap or unload any of the Cray provided modules (those with names like xt-*).
+- Do not swap or unload any of the Cray provided modules (those with names like xt-'*').
 - Do not swap moab, torque, or MySQL modules after loading a programming environment modulefile.

 Compiling Threaded Codes